-With the Brussels Light Opera Company Tony has performed numerous principal rôles, including Tevya in 'Fiddler on the Roof', Sky Masterson in 'Guys and Dolls', The Mikado in 'The Mikado', The Pirate King in 'The Pirates of Penzance' and, in November 2019, Fred/Petruchio in 'Kiss me Kate'.
+With the Brussels Light Opera Company Tony has performed numerous principal rôles, including Tevya in 'Fiddler on the Roof', Sky Masterson in 'Guys and Dolls', The Mikado in 'The Mikado', The Pirate King and The Sergeant of Police in 'The Pirates of Penzance' and, in November 2019, Fred/Petruchio in 'Kiss me Kate'.

 In 2018 he received the Brussels United Theatre Technicians award for 'Best Actor' for his rôles of Scrooge in 'A Christmas Carol' and Sir Joseph Porter K.C.B. in 'H.M.S.
 Pinafore.

-In November 2019 he co-directed Gilbert & Sullivan's 'The Sorcerer' in the Belgian capital.
+In November 2019 he co-directed Gilbert & Sullivan's 'The Sorcerer', in 2022 'The Pirates of Penzance' and is currently (2023) co-directing 'Iolanthe' in the Belgian capital.

 He has performed four times at the International Gilbert & Sullivan Festival in Harrogate, with the SavoyNet Performing Group, as The Sergeant of Police in 'The Pirates of Penzance', Lord Mountararat in ''Iolanthe' and Colonel Calverly in 'Patience' and with the Brussels Light Opera Company as The Sergeant of Police in 'The Pirates of Penzance'.